tillnagel/unfolding/tutorials/mapprovider-and-tiles.md

 Unfolding displays maps in a default style, with cartographic data from OpenStreetMaps and tiles from CloudMade.
 To use another map style, simply specify it as second parameter when constructing an `UnfoldingMap`.
 This way, you can easily switch to one of the pre-configured map tile providers.

-For instance if you want to display a satellite map use the Microsoft Aerial Provider:
+For instance if you want to display a satellite map use the Microsoft Aerial Provider.

+	import de.fhpotsdam.unfolding.providers.Microsoft;
+	// ... other imports ...

 	UnfoldingMap map;

 	void setup() {